Mona Hatoum: Politics

 The political possibilities for the uncanny visual motif are relevant to discussions of Hatoum's work, as the disruption achieved at a psychological level can have broad implications involving power, politics, or individual concerns.
 The allusiveness attained by her work is not always referencing grand political events, or appealing to a generalized cultural consciousness, but instead to a seemingly unattainable threat that is only possible to address on an individual scale.

 Hatoum has tied her works to other political movements, especially black struggle.
 In an interview with Michael Archer in 1997, Hatoum said: "At the beginning it was important to think about the black struggle as a total political struggle.
 There are common political forces and attitudes that discriminate against people.
 In the same way as feminism started off with this totalizing concept of 'sisterhood', and then we ended up with many feminisms, if you like.
 The black struggle became more diversified once the basic issues were established.
 And blackness here is not to do with the colour of your skin but a political stance."

 Exhibitions

-Since 1983, Mona Hatoum has been displaying both her installations and her video performance art pieces in exhibitions around the world.
-She has been featured in individual exhibitions as recently as 2018 at White Cube in Hong Kong.

-Some of her other solo exhibitions of note include: Centre Pompidou, Paris (1994), Museum of Contemporary Art, Chicago (1997), The New Museum of Contemporary Art, New York (1998), Castello di Rivoli, Turin (1999), Tate Britain, London (2000), Hamburger Kunsthalle, Kunstmuseum Bonn, Magasin 3, Stockholm (2004) and Museum of Contemporary Art, Sydney (2005), Parasol Unit, London (2008), Darat Al Funun, Jordan (2008), Fondazione Querini Stampalia, Venice (2009), Beirut Art Center (2010), and the Menil Collection (2017).

-She has also participated in a number of recognized group exhibitions, including: The Turner Prize (1995), Venice Biennale (1995 and 2005), Biennale of Sydney (2006) and the Biennale of Montreal; Drone the automated image (2013).
-A solo exhibition entitled Turbulence is organized in 2014 by Mathaf Arab Museum of Modern Art in Doha.